Valaa-Technologies/valaa-vault/README.md

 - depends: `@valos/script`, `IndexedDB`, `AWS IoT/S3/DynamoDB`
 - exports: `FalseProphet`, `PartitionConnection`, `ProphetContentAPI`
-- ValaaSpace: `Relatable`, `Entity`, `Media`, `Relation`, `TransientProphetFields`
+- valospace: `Relatable`, `Entity`, `Media`, `Relation`, `TransientProphetFields`
 - concepts: `ACID`, `authorities`, `pub-sub`, `offline readiness`

 ### @valos/engine provides the ValOS-RAEM object mapper and computation engine

-Provides the live proxies (`Vrappers`) to ValaaSpace resources with `ValaaEngine`.
+Provides the live proxies (`Vrappers`) to valospace resources with `Engine`.
 Completes the modifcation and transaction frameworks with the ability to create commands with the proxy objects.
-Provides Media content decoder framework, which allows converting ValaaScript content inside ValaaSpace into executable code.
-This also allows integrating existing javascript code through ValaaScript seamless integration.
+Provides Media content decoder framework, which allows converting valoscript content inside valospace into executable code.
+This also allows integrating existing javascript code through valoscript seamless integration.
 Converts events into subscriber callbacks calls.
-Together these enable fully live-updating ValaaScript code via VALK kueries as intermediate language.
-Exposes ValaaScript standard API into ValaaSpace as `Valaa` execution environment global scope primitive, with which ValaaScript programs have full control over computation, stream connectivity and rendering environment inside the browser.
+Together these enable fully live-updating valoscript code via VALK kueries as intermediate language.
+Exposes valoscript standard API into valospace as `valos` execution environment global scope primitive, with which valoscript programs have full control over computation, stream connectivity and rendering environment inside the browser.

 - depends: `@valos/prophet`
-- exports: `ValaaEngine`, `Vrapper`, `VALEK`
+- exports: `Engine`, `Vrapper`, `VALEK`
-- ValaaSpace: `Valaa.*`, `Object integration`
+- valospace: `valos.*`, `Object integration`
 - concepts: `live kuery`, `code-as-content`, `3rd party libraries`

 ### @valos/inspire provides the ValOS browser gateway and DOM UI renderer

 Provides the runtime entry point and UI rendering integration using `React`.
-Sets up the full ValaaStack.
+Sets up the full ValOS gateway stack.
 Manages initial authentication and connects to the entry partition.
 Sets up the rendering module, attaches it to DOM and renders the entry partition `LENS`.
 Renders resources using attached `lens` Media files.
-Introduces a Media type `VSX` (similar to `JSX`) specifically for this purpose, which allows writing natural HTML but also embedding it with fully live ValaaScript snippets.
-With promise-enabled rendering enables fully dynamic ValaaSpace integration with the UI.
+Introduces a Media type `VSX` (similar to `JSX`) specifically for this purpose, which allows writing natural HTML but also embedding it with fully live valoscript snippets.
+With promise-enabled rendering enables fully dynamic valospace integration with the UI.

 - depends: `@valos/engine`, `React`, `brace`
 - exports: `createInspireClient`,
-- ValaaSpace: `ValaaScope`, `If`, `ForEach`, `TextFileEditor`
+- valospace: `Valoscope`, `If`, `ForEach`, `TextFileEditor`
 - concepts: `model-view`, `HTML5/CSS/JS`, `rapid devevelopment`